Laurie Rudd -- Casual Living, June 3, 2011

 Portable outdoor lighting not only needs to last and look good, but withstand additional conditions, including wind.

 "We use durable, powder-coated frames and shades that are made from polypropylene and are not only suitable for weather, but suitable for wind as well," said Gary Pettit, owner, Seasonal Living, Austin, Texas.
-"Previously, available outdoor lamps were heavy-based - usually very low pieces as well."
+"Previously,

 To stand up to what Mother Nature delivers, Seasonal Living introduced a lamp that incorporated an architecturally designed floor anchoring system.
 The lamp earned the company a Red Dot design award for best new lighting products for 2010.